 Camille Newton’s succulent garden, which she enjoys tending as a respite from her busy medical practice, served as a firebreak during the 2017 Lilac Fire that destroyed neighboring homes in her north San Diego community of Bonsall.
 This photo of her garden is on page 51 of the second edition of Designing with Succulents ~

 Ten years earlier, in Oct.
-2007, the succulent garden on the cover of the first edition of Designing with Succulents also “saved” a Rancho Santa Fe home.
+2007, the succulent garden on the cover of the first edition of Designing with Succulents "saved" a Rancho Santa Fe home, according to owner Suzy Schaefer.
 Neighboring houses burned to the ground.

 Oct.
 2007: Did Succulents Save Her Home?

 From the Los Angeles Times

 SUCCULENTS have soared in popularity recently because they're drought-tolerant, easy-care and just plain cool to look at, and now there's another compelling reason to grow them: They're fire-retardant.
 During last month's wildfires, succulents -- which by definition store water in plump leaves and stems -- apparently stopped a blaze in its tracks.

 "Succulents saved our home!"
 Suzy and Rob Schaefer wrote in a jubilant e-mail to friends and family after they returned to their fire-ravaged neighborhood in Rancho Santa Fe.
 The tabloidian statement is out of character for the low-key couple---he's retired and she's an artist---but it seems justified.

 Their garden of aloes, agaves, euphorbias and more---created by Suzy with the help of San Diego landscape architect Robert Dean---encircles the Southwest-style home, which is adjacent to a palm- and eucalyptus-filled canyon.
 The garden is intact, but many of the canyon's trees are blackened skeletons.